vipulroxx/Axxelerate/FINAL_SUMMARY.md

 **This diagram is for the axxelerate2 database.
-There is also a database called axxelerate, but that did not have our final design, and is not the one that works with our final code.**
+There is also a database called axxerlate, but that did not have our final design, and is not the one that works with our final code.**

 ## State of project